tatumio/doc/docs/rpc/evm-blockchains/eos-rpc-documentation/chain-api/get_table_rows.md

 ### Request Parameters

-The `get_table_rows` method requires the following parameters in the request body:
+The `getTableRows` method requires the following parameters in the request body:

 - `code` (string, required): The name of the smart contract that controls the provided table.
 - `table` (string, required): The name of the table to query.